Practicals in Ethometry – Cologne

 Registration to the practicals in Cologne is mandatory before the deadline (end of september).
 Official inscriptions for the Master should also be done as early as possible.

 The aim of this stage is to learn and test varied methodologies to record animal behaviour.
 Groups of two or usually three students select a model species present in the zoo, determine and define the list of exhibited behavioural patterns, learn to recognize each studied individuals and finally quantify behavioural acts through standardized observations and recordings (scan and focal methods).
 Therefore, students obtain activity budgets and/or social interaction matrices and can compare several methods but also test for an eventual effect of the observers.
 After the stage itself, the students integrate their data and compare them to the relevant literature.
 Therefore, this practical allows students to cope with varied aspects of scientific research and more specifically in Ethology.

 Practical information are available on ecampus (access restricted to students that are registered at the university).
-A presentation of the stage will be given soon after the start of the academic uear (in September, for example in the welcome day or at the first lecture).
+A presentation of the stage will be given soon after the start of the academic uear (in September, for example the welcome day).